Skip to main content

 Plea of Not Guilty

 The first and most common plea agreement is the so-called “not guilty plea”.
-Not guilty plea happens in two situations: when the defendant actively states that they plead that they are not guilty, as well as when they choose not to speak at all or decline to enter a plea.
-One of the main advantages of a not guilty plea is the fact that it endows the defendant with time to prepare the defense.
+A not guilty plea happens in two situations: when the defendant actively states that they plead that they are not guilty, as well as when they choose not to speak at all or decline to enter a plea.
+One of the main advantages of a not-guilty plea is the fact that it endows the defendant with time to prepare the defense.

 Plea of Guilty